RiseGaming/Takistan-Life-Rules/README.md

 8. No kamikaze or ramming tactics with vehicles, this includes unmanned drones.
 9. Actively robbing another faction’s convoy will make you KOS.
 10. Entering enemy territory without joint ops = KOS.
-12. No spawn camping; allow exit routes (leave at least one clear path and reasonable time for players to exit spawn).
+11. No spawn camping; allow exit routes (leave at least one clear path and reasonable time for players to exit spawn).
+12. Any weapon or vehicle that uses the artillery computer must be at least 1 km away from a safezone when firing.
+After firing, it must stay at least 1 km away for 5 minutes after the last shell has landed.

 ---